eshwen/SemivisibleJets/README.md

 FullSim_files/Condor/submitFullSim_condor.py -c <YAML config>
 ```

 which should take care of everything.
 The output nanoAOD files will be located in `$work_space/output/` and can be combined using [haddnano.py](Utils/haddnano.py).
-A script which does that step will be in `$work_space`, which can be run without any arguments.
+A script which does that step will be in `$work_space/combineOutput_${model_name}.sh`, which can be run without any arguments.

 ## Contact <a name="contact"></a>